-WHEREFORE, PLAINTIFF pray for a judgment against each Defendant, jointly and severally, as follows:
+WHEREFORE, PLAINTIFF pray for a judgment against each DEFENDANTS, jointly and severally, as follows:

 - 1. On behalf of the CALIFORNIA CLASS: - a.
 That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - b.
-An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - c.
-An order requiring DEFENDANT to pay all overtime wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and - d.
-Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
+An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - c.
+An order requiring DEFENDANTS to pay all overtime wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and - d.
+Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
 On behalf of the CALIFORNIA CLASS: - a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth
+That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh and Eighth Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+Code of Civ.
+Proc. § 382; - b.
+Compensatory damages, according to proof at trial, including compensatory

 DEMAND FOR A JURY TRIAL PLAINTIFF demands a jury trial on issues triable to a jury.
-DATED: July 25, 2023 JCL LAW FIRM, APC Jean-Claude Lapuyade Attorney for PLAINTIFF
+DATED: October 23, 2023 JCL LAW FIRM, APC Jean-Claude Lapuyade, Esq.
+Attorney for PLAINTIFF